SystemsApproach/private5g/cloud.rst

 gaining traction as a way to deliver 5G to enterprises in support of Industry 4.0.

-The first step in assembling all the components is to implement them using cloud native building blocks.
+The first step is to implement all the components using cloud native building blocks.
 We start by introducing those building blocks in Section 6.1.
-The second step is to integrate yet another component—a Management Platform—into the solution.
-The rest of this chapter describes how this can be done using open source tools, where the Aether edge cloud introduced in Chapter 2 serves as an illustrative example.
+The second step is to introduce yet another component—a *Management Platform*—that is responsible for operationalizing 5G-as-a-Service.
+The rest of this chapter describes how to build a Management Platform using open source tools.

 Before getting into the details, it is important to remember that mobile cell service (both voice and broadband) has been offered as a Telco service for 40 years.
-Treating it as a managed cloud service is a significant departure from that history, especially with respect to how the resulting connectivity is operated and managed.
+Treating it as a managed cloud service is a significant departure from that history, especially when it comes to how the resulting connectivity is operated and managed.
 In particular, the cloud-based Management Platform described in this chapter is significantly different than the legacy OSS/BSS mechanisms that have traditionally been the centerpiece of the Telco management story.
-The terminology is also different, which only matters if you are trying to map Telco terminology onto cloud terminology.
-This is a topic we take up in a companinion book.
+The terminology is also different, but that only matters if you are trying to map Telco terminology onto cloud terminology.
+This is a topic we take up in a companinion book, and focus instead on a from-scratch cloud-based design.

 .. _reading_ops:
 .. admonition:: Further Reading